Thème : Écologie de la Santé

 Voir ci-dessous les dernières publications de Marion Vittecoq, ou la liste intégrale sur le portail documentaire de la Tour du Valat :

 - On the need for integrating cancer into the One Health perspectivede Antoine Dujon, Joel S. Brown, Delphine Destoumieux‐Garzón, Marion Vittecoq, Rodrigo Hamede, Aurelie Tasiemski, Justine Boutry, Sophie Tissot, Catherine Alix‐Panabieres, Pascal Pujol, et al. In Evolutionary Applications, 14(11) (November, 2021), 2571-2575 En ligne : onlinelibrary.wiley.com[...]
-Recent pandemics have highlighted the urgency to connect disciplines ... read more
+Recent pandemics have highlighted the urgency to connect disciplines studying animal, human, and ... read more

 - Machine learning is a powerful tool to study the effect of cancer on species and ecosystemsde Antoine M. Dujon, Marion Vittecoq, Georgina Bramwell, Frederic Thomas, Beata Ujvari In Methods in Ecology and Evolution, Online (August, 2021), 2041-210X.13703 En ligne : onlinelibrary.wiley.com[...]
 Cancer is an understudied but important process in wildlife.
-Cancerous cells are proposed to have had significant effect ... read more
+Cancerous cells are proposed to have had significant effect on the evolution of ... read more